 The Boston Printmakers was founded by a small group of senior students and faculty at The School of the Museum of Fine Arts, Boston and the Massachusetts College of Art.
 They held their first meeting in the Wiggin Gallery at the Boston Public Library in the autumn of 1947.
 Their host at this first meeting was the late Arthur Heintzelman, a distinguished etcher and the Library’s Keeper of Prints.
 Also in attendance were Ture Bengtz, head of the Museum School’s graphic arts department and Otis Philbrick, head of the Massachusetts College of Art’s painting and graphics department.
 This was a dynamic time that energized Boston’s art scene with students returning to schools on the GI Bill and a new confidence in the future.

-By the following spring the group mounted its first show, held of the fourth floor of the Paine’s Furniture Store.
+The first exhibition was held the following spring, on the fourth floor of the Paine Furniture Company in Boston.
 Visitors had to field an obstacle course of beds, sofas, bureaus, and other household furnishings.
-The full gamut of contemporary printmaking was represented – etchings and drypoints, lino cuts, engravings, lithographs, woodcuts, wood-engravings, and even the newly popular serigraph.
+The full gamut of contemporary printmaking was represented – etchings and dry points, linocuts, engravings, lithographs, woodcuts, wood-engravings, and even the newly popular serigraph.

-The Boston Printmakers draws its membership from all parts of the United States, Canada and Mexico.
-Membership is by jury twice per year for any artist living or working in North America, please see membership page.
+Currently, The Boston Printmakers draws its membership from all parts of the United States, Canada, the Caribbean, and Mexico.
+Membership is by jury twice per year; for more information see membership page.